A brief description of the difference between state laws and federal laws.

 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Information about civil protection orders and moving in and out of state with a protection order.
+Information about civil protection orders, extreme risk protection orders, and moving in and out of state with a protection order.

 Information about custody in D.C.